chenchenzi/chenzixu/content/resources/4researchskill/bibliography1.md

 **B. Ad hoc Referencing Generator** approach:  You use a (mostly browser-based) referencing generator freely available online to automatically generate formatted academic references in a certain style.
 Or you use the basic referencing function in Word and add new sources by manually filling the boxes. {{< icon name="laptop-code" pack="fas" >}}

-**C. Manual Typing** approach: You are probably a fast-typer and know the rules of citation style by heart.
+**C. Manual Typing** approach: You are probably a fast-typer and know the rules of citation styles by heart.
 You create the reference texts and adjust the format from scratch. {{< icon name="keyboard" pack="fas" >}}

 You will greatly benefit from this tutorial if (1) you are still using one of the ways described above to create your bibliography, (2) you want to have a head start on reference management, or (3) you have never tried [Zotero](https://www.zotero.org/), a free reference management software (this is not an advertisement XD).